ml5js/ml5-website-v02-docsify/docs/reference/depthestimation.md

 ```

 ### depthEstimator.estimate()
-This method is used for _Single Shot Estimation_: estimating depth one time on a single image or video/webcam frame.
+This method is used for _Single Frame Estimation_: estimating depth one time on a single image or video/webcam frame.

 ```js
 depthEstimator.estimate(media, callback)